 Storing a Boat For the Winter?
-Don’t Forget These Steps
+Don’t Forget These Six Steps

 Saying goodbye to open waters is difficult to do.
 However, with winter weather here, it’s important to put your boat in storage until the next boating season.
 Storage protects your boat from harsh elements, such as ice and snow.
 Maintain your boat’s good condition so that you can enjoy the waves another day.
 Remember these key steps to prepare your boat for storage.